Indian food is like that really cool friend who seemed a bit intimidating at first.

 2. Samosas

-Samosas are an Indian food you don’t want to skip.
+Samosas are one of those Indian food dishes you don’t want to skip.

 They’re fried or baked flaky bread, stuffed with ingredients like lamb, beef, potatoes, spices, and so many other tasty ingredients.